djalbat/watchful-cli/README.md

     watchful batch --source-directory=es6/ --temp-directory=./tmp --enty-file=main.js

-The path to the entry file is taken to be relative to the source directory, not the project directory.
+The path to the entry file is taken to be relative to the temp directory, not the project directory.
 You can also optionally supply a path to the bundle file by way of the `--bundle-file` option, otherwise the output is piped to `stdout`.

 ### Running by way of npm scripts